nextgen-astrodata/DAL/doc/index.rst

 | ``string``          | ``Attribute<string>``            | ``str``          | ``AttributeString``        |
 +---------------------+----------------------------------+------------------+----------------------------+

-An attribute can also encode a list of values, using one of the following classes.
+An attribute can also encode a list of values of one of the data types in the previous table.
 Even though the corresponding Python type is always ``list``, the DAL will require and supply only lists with values that can be converted to the corresponding C++ data type:

 +-----------------------+---------------------------------+------------------+------------------------+
 | C++ data type         | C++ Attribute class             | Python data type | Python Attribute class |